GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 ## Background

-Intertidal zones are coastal environments exposed to both air and water, at low and high tide consecutively, and include sandy beaches, tidal flats, rocky shores and reefs.
-They also characterise critical coastal habitats and ecosystems, and support a wide range of species and ecosystem-services.
-Increasingly though, these dynamic environments are faced with threats from land reclaimation, coastal erosion and rising sea levels, amongst others.
+Intertidal zones are coastal environments that are exposed to both air and water at different times due to the cycle of low and high tides.
+These zones can include sandy beaches, tidal flats, rocky shores, and reefs.
+Many of them are critical coastal habitats and ecosystems which support a wide range of species and ecosystem services.
+Increasingly, these dynamic environments are faced with threats such as land reclamation, coastal erosion, and rising sea levels.

-The ever-changing nature of the tides makes it difficult to systematically capture consistent imagery of the intertidal zone, particularly across large regions and especially in remote areas of the country.
-[Geomedian statistical techniques](https://knowledge.dea.ga.gov.au/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/) provide a robust method to combine tide-attributed time-series satellite imagery and produce representative and artefact free imagery 'composites' of Australia's coastal high and low tide environments.
+The ever-changing nature of the tides makes it difficult to systematically capture consistent imagery of an intertidal zone, particularly across large regions and in remote areas of the country.
+This is why [Geomedian statistical techniques](/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/) where used.
+These are robust techniques which combine tide-attributed time-series satellite imagery to produce representative and artefact-free imagery 'composites' of Australia's coastal high- and low-tide environments.

 ## What this product offers